aHugues/go-telegram-api/README.md

-# go-telegram-api
+# Go Telegram API

-Go Telegram API
+Go API to use for Telegram bots